Maintain version control

 - Every commit message MUST link to discussions and issues wherever possible.

-- You SHOULD use a distributed version control system.
+- The codebase SHOULD be maintained in a distributed version control system.

-- You SHOULD group relevant changes in commits.
+- Contribution guidelines SHOULD require contributors to group relevant changes in commits.

-- You SHOULD mark different versions of the codebase, for example using revision tags or textual labels.
+- Maintainers SHOULD mark released versions of the codebase, for example using revision tags or textual labels.

-- You SHOULD prefer file formats where the changes within the files can be easily viewed and understood in the version control system.
+- Contribution guidelines SHOULD encourage file formats where the changes within the files can be easily viewed and understood in the version control system.

 How to test

-- what the discussion about the change was or where to find it (with a URL).
+- Review the commit history, confirming that where possible all commit messages include the discussion about the change was or where to find it (with a URL).

-- It is possible to access a specific version of the codebase, for example through a revision tag or a textual label.
+- Check that it is possible to access a specific version of the codebase, for example through a revision tag or a textual label.